EyalPerry/micro/docs/ARCHITECTURE.md

 # Architecture
 This starter aims to separate concerns which are often tightly coupled in applications: domain logic, database access and communication protocols.

-Coupling these concerns can Make the following a lot harder<br/>
+Coupling these concerns can make the following a lot harder<br/>
 - Reasoning about the domain
 - Supporting additional protocols
 - Testing the application outside the context of any protocol